The Governing Body

 We have 12 governors on the governing body and are lucky that so many people want to be involved in school and become governors.
 Three must be parents of children who are either in school or attended the school during their terms on the governing body.
 This gives parents a great deal of involvement in the school’s development.

-Two are members of staff, Mrs Rune Duncan who is our Headteacher plus one other member of staff (current vacancy).
+Two are members of staff, Mrs Rune Duncan who is our Headteacher plus one other member of staff, Mrs Gillian Armitage.

 One governor is appointed by the Local Authority, Dr Sue Pope.